tier4/AWML/tools/setting_environment/README.md

-# Setting environment for autoware-ml
+# Setting environment for AWML

 Tools setting environment for `AWML`.